Internet-lab/LinuxPC/README.md

 a.
 Download Ubuntu Server 20.04 LTS from https://ubuntu.com/download/server

+a.
+Create a new VM.
+If you start the name with "Ubu", Virtualbox automatically selects *Ubuntu (64-bit)*.
+Allocate min.
+2048 MB memory and min.
+20 GB for the virtual disk.
+Go to `Settings→Ports→USB' and select `USB 3.0 Controller'.

 b.
-Install the Ubuntu server as a VM in Virtualbox (the development was done with Virtualbox 6.1).
+Install the Ubuntu server from the downloaded .iso file as a VM in Virtualbox (the development was done with Virtualbox 6.1).
 Allocate min.
 2048 MB memory and min.
 20 GB for the virtual disk.

+c.
 During the installation, use the default settings.

  * For the user name password, select **Name: `Labuser`, username: `labuser`, password: `labuser`**.
  * Agree to the installation of OpenSSH server
  * Once the installation is complete, Ubuntu often does not reboot.
 In this case, force a shut down from Virtualbox.
 Then check that the (virtual) optical drive containing the .iso file is removed.
+If not, remove it.
+Then re
-Then start the VM.
+ * start the VM.

 ## 2. Install software on Ubuntu server
 a.
 Start the Ubuntu server in Virtualbox and log in as `labuser`.